lqc120/WTCMamba/README.md

 WTCMamba
-The project is "A Hybrid CNN-Mamba Architecture with Wavelet Transform for Slender Pavement Crack Detection".
+The project is "Hybrid CNN-Mamba Network and Air-Ground Platform for Pavement Crack Evaluation".
 This is the model file of WTCMamba.

 Datasets